Yas2020/AmazonDynamodbApplications/README.md

    together; either both are done or none.
 This is called transaction.

    14 - Create another endpoint called "create" that receives requests for creating new dragons.
 The post method is integrated into a lambda function whose script is `create_dragon.py`.
+Front-end takes attributes of the new dragon including its image and send data to this end point.
+The request is handled by this lambda function. dragon attributes are recoded in dragon_stats table and its image is stored in s3 bucket.
+Front-end displays the new drgon without refreshing the page (happens in front-end).

-Now we should have a working website at url given by s3 bucket.
+Now we should have a working website at url given by s3 bucket that does creation, retreiveing and updating data.

-Table desing we had so is only good for very basic queries. for more advanced queries (not used for this app here), we need to use more GSIs (Global
+The table design we had so in dynamodb is only good for very basic queries.
+For more advanced queries (not used for this app here), we need to use more GSIs (Global Secondary Index).
-Secondary Index).
 To achieve this with more efficient design, we could have combined the three tables above into one single table with carefully defind
 GSI.
 To do this, we need to think about the types of queries we might make.
 That's how dynamodb tables are desinged.
 For example, to find dragons that spew acid or find all drangons of family green, find all dragons living in Arizona, USA or all with range < 5 in increasing order ... .
-To combine these three tables, we can make a new table (improved single table) with PK as a hashing id, and SK to be 'stats', 'bonus', 'family', repeating for each record with the same partition key (which is agaist relational databse design).
+To combine these three tables, we can make a new table (improved single table) with PK as a hashing id, and SK to be 'stats', 'bonus', 'family', repeating for each record with the same partition key (denormalization, which is agaist relational databse design).
 Create a GSI for attribute associated with "spew acid": in this case "bonus description".
 Another GSI should be for 'stats' that contains info about dragons (name, fmaily, damage, descritipin and location ...).
 So the query: "find dragons that spew acid" can be done in two stages: 1- return all PK for dragons spew acids, 2- return dragon stats for all dragon with these PKs.